ojuuji/rb.db/docs/readme.md

 - `[No Color/Any Color]` color is similar to all colors
 - any other color is similar also to itself i.e. there will be row with `ref_id = id`

 Whether two colors are similar is determined using Delta E metric.
 [Here](https://zschuessler.github.io/DeltaE/learn/) is great reading about it.
 Specifically is used _"dE00"_ algorithm and the maximum Delta E value `20`.
+For those curious, [Delta E chart for Rebrickable colors](delta_e_chart.html).

 Example:
 ```